daemoney-dao/icp-ledger/README.md

 This script will:
 1. Download the latest versions of the ICP ledger and index canisters
-2. Modify dfx.json (from a template) to reference the icp-minter and default account ids
+2. Modify dfx.json (from a template) to reference the icp-minter account id
 3. Create, build and deploy the ICP ledger and index canisters to the local replica

 ### Minting ICP